Public policy of the United States: Science policy

 The science policy of the United States directs funding for scientific research and incentivizes research in specific areas.
 Science policy has direct implications for other fields, including defense policy, energy policy, and health policy.
 In 2015, $135 billion were allocated to research and development, with nearly half of these funds going to the Department of Defense.
 Dozens of federal agencies exist for the purposes of research and development.
 The Office of Science and Technology Policy is responsible for informing the president on scientific issues.

 Space policy

 The space policy of the United States involves the civilian and military use of outer space.
-Civilian space policy is overseen and carried out by NASA.
+Civilian space policy is overseen and carried out by the National Aeronautics and Space Administration.
 The United States Space Force is the outer space division of the United States Armed Forces.
 The United States is subject to several international treaties that influence its space policy.
 This include the Outer Space Treaty, which defines international space law and regulates many aspects of activity in outer space.
 American space policy began to develop in the 1950s when the Space Race began between the United States and the Soviet Union.
-The policy objective in the 1960s was to undertake a successful moon landing, which was accomplished by the Apollo 11 mission in 1969.
+The policy objective in the 1960s was to undertake a successful Moon landing, which was accomplished by the Apollo 11 mission in 1969.
 This was succeeded by the Space Shuttle program and participation in the International Space Station.